smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 - Metadata value: `metadata`, an opaque byte string of length at most 2<sup>16-1</sup> bytes.

 Given this configuration and these inputs, the two messages exchanged in this protocol are described below.
-The constant `Nk` is defined as 256 for token type 0x1234 in
+The constant `Nk` is defined as 256 for token type 0x1234.
-{{PROTOCOL}}.

 ## Client-to-Issuer Request {#public-request}

 The Client first creates an issuance request message for a random value